5 reasons to visit Scotland

 Our island-hopping cruise is the perfect way to explore several of these isles in one trip, from Iona, with its ancient religious monuments, to the Treshnish Isles, uninhabited by humans but home to a large colony of puffins.

 If you'd rather spend time getting to know one isle than island hopping, our two-day break on the Isle of Mull is a great option.
 Mull is known for its unique wildlife, beautiful scenery and iconic town of Tobermory, with pastel-coloured buildings lining the harbour.
-Stay for two nights at the Isle of Mull Hotel & Spa with us and you'll enjoy a tranquil break overlooking Craignure Bay, with dinner both nights, an afternoon tea, and access to the spa.

 As well as its astonishing rural vistas of lochs, glens, and mountains, Scotland is also home to culture-rich cities with elegant architecture and pretty cobble-stone streets lined with shops.
 The capital, Edinburgh, has inspired countless works of literature with its fairytale streets, towering castle and backdrop of rugged hills.
 There is plenty of culture to delve into here too, with several museums housing world-class art collections and historical artefacts.